isabella232/OctoStyle/_pages/writing-for-octopus-tldr.md

 family: language
 ---

-This pages includes the basics you need to get started, as does the [basic blog template](https://github.com/OctopusDeploy/blog/blob/master/templates/basic-template.md).
+This page includes the basics you need to get started, as does the [basic blog template](https://github.com/OctopusDeploy/blog/blob/master/templates/basic-template.md).
 More detailed instructions are available in the rest of this [guide](https://octopusdeploy.github.io/OctoStyle/).

 ## Markdown